Dindigul Fort: Under Mysore Rayas and Hyder Ali

 In 1742, the Mysore army under the leadership of Venkata Raya conquered Dindigul.
 He governed Dindigul as a representative of Maharaja of Mysore.
 There were Eighteen Palayams (a small region consists of few villages) during his reign and all these palayams were under Dindigul Semai with Dindiguls capital.
 These palayams wanted to be independent and refused to pay taxes to venkatarayer.
 In 1748, Venkatappa was made governor of the region in place of Venkatarayer, who also failed.
 In 1755, Mysore Maharaja sent Haider Ali to Dindigul to handle the situation.
 Later Haider Ali became the de facto ruler of Mysore and in 1777, he appointed Purshana Mirsaheb as governor of Dindigul.
 He strengthened the fort.
 His wife Ameer-um-Nisha-Begam died during her delivery and her tomb is now called Begambur.
 In 1783 British army, led by captain long invaded Dindigul.
-In 1784, after an agreement between the Mysore province and British army, Dindigul was restored by Mysore province.
+In 1784, after an agreement between the Mysore Kingdom and British army, Dindigul was restored by Mysore Kingdom.
 In 1788, Tipu Sultan, the Son of Haider Ali, was crowned as King of Dindigul.